Anarchism in Azerbaijan: Aftermath

-Anarchist organizations lost many followers because of their brutal ways of fighting against system, murdering and bombings.
+Anarchist organizations lost many followers because of their brutal methods of fighting against the system, including murders and bombings.
 In March 1908, 50 members of the Red hundred were arrested and sentenced to exile in Siberia.
 In 1909, almost all members of Black Crow, Terror, and Red Flag were arrested.
 The remaining small groups disbanded themselves.
 After the mass repressions of 1908–1909, the anarchist movement in Azerbaijan has failed to recover.

 Current situation

 In February 2013, the Baku Individual Anarchists Association (BIAA) was founded by three Azeri.
 Group considers itself successor to the Baku society of terrorists and anarchist individualists, which was founded by P. F. Kalinin, and considers itself the oldest functioning non-governmental organization in the history of Azerbaijan.

 On May 9, 2016, the eve of the birthday of Heydar Aliyev, graffiti reading "Happy holiday of slaves!" and "Fuck the system!" appeared on the pedestal of a monument to Aliyev in Baku, complete with a circle-A inscription.
 The next day, the Azerbaijani anarchists Bayram Mammadov and Giyas Ibrahimov were detained by police for allegedly perpetrating the graffiti.
 During the arrest, heroin was apparently seized from their apartments and the pair were arrested for 4 months, pending trial, with the court investigating allegations of the police use of torture against the detainees.
 The pair were sentenced to 10 years in prison on charges of drug trafficking, although they were later released in March 2019, following an amnesty granted for nearly 400 political prisoners.

 On September 27, 2020, Giyas Ibrahimov was again detained by the State Security Service for having made anti-war statements on social media, saying “Pseudo-patriots say they want war now to prevent the conflict from being passed on to future generations.
 They do not see that they do not allow the next generation to come.“ - in reference to the deaths of schoolchildren during the 2020 Nagorno-Karabakh war.

 On May 4, 2021, Bayram Mammadov was found dead in Istanbul, he had allegedly entered the sea at Moda beach two days before and was reported not to have left again.
 Despite an official investigation not being initiated, state news outlets reported the death as a suicide, but close friends of Mammadov have disputed the reports.
 In July 2021, it was uncovered that Bayram Mammadov, his father, and Giyas Ibrahimov's mother had all been targeted for surveillance by the Azerbaijani government, using the Pegasus spyware developed by the Israeli NSO Group.